The PJ Project has one simple aim, to help keep kids warm in winter!

 DROP off

-Sign up to our newsletter to be the first to know when donation bins open in early May, 2025!
+Sign up to our newsletter to be the first to know when donation bins open in early May, 2025 and keep Friday 27th June free for an extra special day to help keep kids in need warm in winter!

 Sign up ->